 The Junior Golf Association of Arizona is a 501(c)(3) corporation, a charity, and relies on fund-raising activities and donations given to the association by clubs, corporations and individuals.
 All donations are tax-deductible to the extent allowed by law.
 The JGAA governs and promotes junior golf in the State of Arizona.
 It introduces non-golfing juniors to the game, establishes golf programs at schools, assists golf courses with their Junior programs, conducts major junior golf tournaments in the state, and administers the Tres Arnold Scholarship Fund.

 Full membership in the JGAA is open to all boys and girls who are at least 8 years old and have not reached their 19th birthday or entered college.
-Membership is calendar based and will expire December 31st, 2017.
+Membership is calendar based and will expire December 31st, 2020.
 A membership is required for participation in any JGAA program.
-Membership is $90 for the year.
-Register Here
+As of July 29th

 Online tournament entry is available under the Tournament Schedule portion of this website.
 All online tournament entries must be received in the JGAA office prior to the stated deadline/closing date.
 If you have any trouble registering for an event, feel free to call the JGAA Staff at our offices, (602) 944-6168.